barryclark/jekyll-now/about.md

 - Study Notes of WMI Persistence using wmic.exe
 - Study Notes Weekly No.1(Monitor WMI/ExportsToC++/Use DiskCleanup bypass UAC)
 - Study Notes Weekly No.2(Shellcode Via JScript & VBScript)
-- Study-Notes-Weekly-No.3(odbcconf & Get-Exports & ETW USB Keylogger)
+- Study-Notes Weekly No.3(odbcconf & Get-Exports & ETW USB Keylogger)
 - Study Notes Weekly No.4(tracker & csi & execute C# from XSLT file)
 - Use MSBuild To Do More
 - Userland registry hijacking